 How will you take advantage of a new day’s worth of opportunities without a feel-good morning routine?
-This guide highlights powerful morning habits, and teaches you to easily apply them on your terms.
+This guide highlights powerful morning habits and teaches you to apply them on your terms easily.

 Build your morning routine depending on how much time you have available.
 At what time do you wake up?
-How much time are you willing to dedicate to your morning routine every day?
+How much time are you willing to dedicate daily to your morning routine?
 Answer these two questions first, and you’ll finally come up with a healthy daily schedule you can stick to every day.

 The key to success and happiness is moving your body!
-According to the British Journal of Sports Medicine findings, morning exercise promotes mental clarity, increased energy throughout the day, and longer attention spans.
-Let’s sugar coat that because our body also secretes “happy chemicals”-endorphins that’ll stay with you long after that “workout high.”
+According to the British Journal of Sports Medicine findings, morning exercises promote mental clarity, increased energy throughout the day, and longer attention spans.
+Let’s sugarcoat that our body also secretes “happy chemicals” or endorphins that’ll stay with you long after that “workout high.”